drusklo/arousabot/README.md

 * Add RemindMe function
 * Connect to a DB
 * Use the logging python module instead of creating own logging function
-* Deal with exceptions that bring down the app when there is no internet
 * Add max prize of holdings
 * Add profit (%) to crypto logic